 The designs of the cottages also varied slightly, though all appear to have been designed by the Board's water supply engineer, John Peart.
 The array built in the village precinct included two and three bedroom cottages.
-This house is of the two-bedroom type.
-Originally the house was four roomed, with each bedroom, kitchen and sitting room or study accessed from a small hallway.
+This house is of the two-bedroom type, with a front verandah, study, dining room, living room and kitchen.
 The bathroom and storage room were on the rear verandah.
-Decorative features included battened valances on the front verandah.
+Surviving decorative features include timber battens underneath the front verandah.